osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 5 Connecting to Git repository (Optional)

+When synchronizing, you can also sync your content with a remote Git repository.
+In order to do that, you need first to edit Kumiko's configuration file.

 ### 5.1 Edit the configuration file

-To personalize Kumiko's behavior and adapt it to your specific needs and preferences, you can make changes to the `config.json` file.
+You can personalize and change Kumiko's behavior by making changes to the `config.json` file.

 1. Close Kumiko to ensure that any modifications can take effect.
 2. Locate the `config.json` file in the following directory: